Skip to content

 rmagine_backends

-Rmagine provides an interface to integrate ray tracing libraries, we call backbones.
-All of these backbones are optional.
-So far we integrated Intel Embree and NVIDIA OptiX.
+Rmagine provides an interface to integrate ray tracing libraries, we call computing backends.
+All of these backends are optional.
+So far we integrated Intel Embree, NVIDIA OptiX, and Vulkan.

 Terminal